This document seeks to provide some guidance to practitioners in relation to COVID-19 and its effect on our stakeholders.

 - an increase in the stay period afforded by a declaration of intention to present a debtor’s petition (Temporary debt protection) – it’s now six months.

-The changes will remain in place for six months from 25 March 2020.
+The changes will remain in place until 31 December 2020.

 More information about the legislative changes can be found in the Australian Government factsheet, Economic response to the COVID-19: Temporary relief for financially distressed businesses.